bitfox-git/azurebroadcast-functions/README.md

 # Bitfox.AzureBroadcast.Functions

-These Azure Functions are part of the Bitfox.AzureBroadcast feature and should be used in combination with a Azure SignalR service in Serverless mode and the Bitfox.AzureBroadcast.Client for easy broadcasting in .Net 2.0 Standard solutions.
+These Azure Functions are part of the Bitfox.AzureBroadcast feature and should be used in combination with a Azure SignalR service in Serverless mode and the Bitfox.AzureBroadcast.Client for easy real-time messaging in .Net 2.0 Standard solutions.
 For example: Desktop applications (WPF/WinForms) in need of an easy interclient communication, comparable with UDP broadcasting on a local network.

 ## Sample usage